-Incoming first year students will take a reading
+Incoming first year students will take a reading comprehension examination.

-comprehension examination.
 Students failing to achieve an acceptable score will be required to take a reading course.

-Freshman, sophomore, and transfer students will complete 5 semester hours of experiential learning coursework during their first two years at High Point University:
+Freshman and sophomore students will complete 5 semester hours of experiential learning coursework during their first two years at High Point University:

-- In the freshman year (or in the first year of enrollment for transfer students), students will complete the President's Seminar on Life Skills (2 credit hours); - In the sophomore year (or in the second year of enrollment for transfer students), students will complete an ethics course with a civic engagement component (3 credit hours).
+- In the freshman year, students will complete the President's Seminar on Life Skills (2 credit hours); - In the sophomore year, students will complete an ethics course with a civic engagement component (3 credit hours).